yashbudd/AI-Nah/README.md

 The development server runs on port 3001 by default.
 Open http://localhost:3001 in your browser. 🌐

+You may also use: www.tmix.tech

 ## 🔍 What this prototype includes

 - 🗺️ Interactive Map (Mapbox) with hazard pins and route visualization
 - 📸 On-device camera detection using a Web Worker + TensorFlow.js (coco-ssd)
 - 🧭 Hazard-aware routing API (cost-grid + A* pathfinder) that weights cells by hazard penalty
-- 💬 Gemini (Google) powered chat assistant for trail safety advice
+- 💬 Azure (Microsoft) powered chat assistant for trail safety advice and risk assessments for hazards
 - � Text-to-speech functionality using ElevenLabs AI for voice responses
 - �🗄️ MongoDB-backed hazard store with offline-first ideas in mind
-- 📱 Mobile-first, touch-optimized UI components for quick demos
+- 📱 Mobile-first, touch-optimized UI components for quick demos + automatic messaging for emergency situations

 ## 🧩 Pages / UI